syahirAmali/forta-nethermind-forta-agent-deployment/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - NETH-BOT-DEPLOYED-1
   - Fired when the Nethermind Deployment address at : "0x88dc3a2284fa62e0027d6d6b1fcfdd2141a143b8", deploys a Forta Agent
   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata fields
-    - agentId: of the deployed agent
+    - `agentId`: agentId of the deployed agent
-    - metadata: ipfs of the metadata of the agent
+    - `metadata`: ipfs of the metadata of the agent
-    - chainIds: list of supported chains
+    - `chainIds`: list of supported chains

 ## Test Data